-The School of Pharmacy offers an accelerated 3 + 4 year undergraduate - professional school option leading to the Baccalaureate in Biology or Chemistry and the Doctor of Pharmacy (Pharm.D.) degrees for students attending Notre Dame of Maryland University and the University of Hartford in Hartford, Connecticut.
+The School of Pharmacy offers an accelerated 3 + 4 year undergraduate - professional school option leading to the Baccalaureate in Biology or Chemistry and the Doctor of Pharmacy (Pharm.D.) degrees for students attending Notre Dame of Maryland University, Caroll College and the University of Hartford in Hartford, Connecticut.
 In addition, a 4 + 4 agreement exists with Loyola University Maryland and the School of Pharmacy leading to a Baccalaureate in Biology, Chemistry, Biology-Chemistry Interdisciplinary degree or other appropriate majors and a Doctor of Pharmacy degree.
-Please refer to the each university's catalog for more information.
+Please refer to each university's/college's catalog for more information.